Kong/docs.konghq.com/app/_hub/kong-inc/kafka-upstream/index.md

 ## Quickstart

-The following guidelines assume that {{site.base_gateway}} is installed and the Kafka Upstream plugin is enabled.
+The following steps assume that {{site.base_gateway}} is installed and the Kafka Upstream plugin is enabled.

+{:.note}
+> **Note**: We use `zookeeper` in the following example, which is not required or has been removed on some Kafka versions.
+Refer to the [Kafka ZooKeeper documentation](https://kafka.apache.org/documentation/#zk) for more information.

-1. Create a `kong-upstream` topic in your Kafka cluster:
+1. Create a topic on Kafka.
+In this example, we'll set up the topic `kong-upstream` on Kafka:

     ```
     ${KAFKA_HOME}/bin/kafka-topics.sh --create \